The-Balance-FFXIV/balance-static/content/jobs/tanks/paladin/basic-guide.md

 * We pull with a precast Holy Spirit as a medium-potency GCD that only costs half a GCD (due to precasting).
 Pulling with Shield Lob would be less potency and starts the GCD rolling later while pulling with Intervene moves an Intervene out of Fight or Flight.
 * Circle of Scorn is used immediately (before Fight or Flight) in the opener for two reasons:

-  * Its cooldown is equal to the duration of Fight or Flight, meaning that there will always be one CoS usage during FoF; the specific timing within the FoF duration is not important
+  * Its cooldown is equal to the duration of Fight or Flight, meaning that there will always be one CoS usage during FoF; the specific timing within the FoF duration is not important.
-  * With a high DoT uptime, it is highly likely that any delays to CoS will result in a potency loss via lost DoT ticks by the end of the fight or phase
+  * With a high DoT uptime, it is highly likely that any delays to CoS will result in a potency loss via lost DoT ticks by the end of the fight or phase.

 ---